-a.
-Reissues DoD Instruction (DoDI) 1322.25 (Reference (a)) in accordance with the authority in DoD Directive (DoDD) 5124.02 (Reference (b)) to implement the policy established in DoDD 1322.08E (Reference (c)) and assign responsibilities and prescribe procedures for the operation of voluntary education programs in the DoD.

-b.
-Establishes new policy stating the eligibility criteria for tuition assistance (TA) and the requirement for a memorandum of understanding (MOU) from all educational institutions providing educational programs through the DoD TA Program.
+- a.
+Reissues DoD Instruction (DoDI) 1322.25 (Reference (a)) in accordance with the authority in DoD Directive (DoDD) 5124.02 (Reference (b)) to implement the policy established in DoDD 1322.08E (Reference (c)), incorporates and cancels DoD Instruction 1322.9 (Reference (d)), and assign responsibilities and prescribe procedures for the operation of voluntary education programs in the DoD. - b.
+Establishes policy stating the eligibility criteria for tuition assistance (TA) and the requirement for a memorandum of understanding (MOU) from all educational institutions providing educational programs through the DoD TA Program.